What is a shot list anyway?

-A shot list is a list of desired shots you want your photographers to capture.
+A shot list is a list of desired shots you want your photographer to capture.
 It can include details, getting ready, ceremony and any other shots you can think of for your wedding.
 It can be a form of sample photos (like this example on Pinterest), or just a simple word list like this list from Bridal Guide.

-By the way, we think Bridal Guide’s list is a very bad example to follow, and there are many sites that give similar example.
+By the way, we think the Bridal Guide’s list is a very bad example to follow, and there are many sites that give similar examples.
 It is long and unnecessary.
 We agree with a photographer’s comment: “Giving a photographer a list like this would be like giving a chef at a restaurant detailed instructions on how to make a dish.
 We are professionals for a reason, and you chose us for a reason.”

-However, we believe that a shot list can contribute to your wedding success as we talked in this post: 5 things that make your wedding successful.
+We believe that a shot list can contribute to your wedding success as we talked in this post: 5 things that make your wedding successful.
 So the point is “How to make a good shot list?”